So, what’s Customer Journey Optimization, you ask?

-A good Funnel Hacker keeps up to speed with the best of breed tools out in the marketplace and understands the strengths and weaknesses of each (solving Startup Problem #2: The SaaS tool Minefield).
+A good Customer Journey Optimizer keeps up to speed with the best of breed tools out in the marketplace and understands the strengths and weaknesses of each (solving Startup Problem #2: The SaaS tool Minefield).

 2. Fit for Purpose Tools

-The key to Funnel Hacking is being able to choose the best and most suitable tools for your business and connect them together in a smart way, such that you can pass information between them about each user of your platform, whilst retaining the best of breed tool for each capability.
+The key to Customer Journey Optimization is being able to choose the best and most suitable tools for your business and connect them together in a smart way, such that you can pass information between them about each user of your platform, whilst retaining the best of breed tool for each capability.

 The less attractive alternative is to choose one of those monolith applications that claim to do everything but don’t do anything very well.

 So, how do we do that at Funnel Ventures?